pivotal-cf/syslog-migration-release/README.md

+# PCF Syslog Migration Release

+This is a fork of [syslog-release](https://github.com/cloudfoundry/syslog-release) to transition tiles which currently provide their own log forwarding implementation into a world where syslog responsibilities are more centralized.
+Changes should always be made in the upstream syslog release with the only exception of migration-related changes which must have a specific end of life goal.
+All customizations must be configured via `syslog.migration.*` properties).
+Once a tile is no longer configuring `syslog.migration.*` properties, they should switch to the upstream syslog release.
+Available migration properties:

+ * `syslog.migration.disabled` - If true, do not reconfigure rsyslog or forward /var/vcap/sys/log files (nearly equivalent to not installing the job).

+---

 # Syslog BOSH Release

 This is a BOSH release to forward local syslog events in [RFC5424](https://tools.ietf.org/html/rfc5424) format to a remote syslog endpoint.
 It currently uses [rsyslog](http://www.rsyslog.com/) which is pre-installed by the stemcell.